rob-balfre/svelte-select/README.md

 ### Styling

-Svelte-select lets you style components by exposing a number of CSS variables that you can overwrite.
+You can style a component by overriding [the available CSS variables](/docs/theming_variables.md).

 ```html
 <script>